JadeSure/Data-Engineering-Cloud/README.md

 **Basic Fact Table Techniques**
 **Slowly Changing Dimension Techniques(SCD)**
 ## Fundamental Concepts
-1. Gather business requirements and data realities: understand the needs of business and the realities of the underlying source data, and data realities are uncovered by meeting with source system experts and doing high-level data profiling to assess data feasibilities.
+1. Gather requirements and data realities: understand the needs of business and the realities of the underlying source data, and data realities are uncovered by meeting with source system experts and doing high-level data profiling to assess data feasibilities.
 2. Collaborative dimensional modeling workshops: blueprint
 3. Four step dimensional design process
 • Select the business process